vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-toes-with-eyes-open-with-history.md

 On 2025-11-11, I increased the threshold to 20 seconds.
 As of this time, my maximum on each leg is somewhere betwen 12 seconds and 17 seconds.

+On 2026-01-16, I increased the threshold to 25 seconds after getting 30 seconds on the right leg (on the second try; the first try was 20 seconds) and 27 seconds on the left leg (on the first try)

 ### History of triggers for overall exercise